ajrollerson/aiagent/README.md

 The approach keeps the memory mechanism separate from the agent's core tool-use logic, allowing historical context to be provided without requiring changes to the individual tools.

 ## Known Limitations
 - The agent currently retrieves only the most recent events from the log rather than searching the complete history for relevant information.
-This keeps context retrieval straightforward and limits the amount of historical information supplied to the model, but may cause relevant events to be omitted when an interaction produces a large number of events.
+This keeps context retrieval straightforward and limits the amount of historical information supplied to the model, but may cause relevant events to be omitted when an interaction produces a large number of events
-- Historical events are converted into plain text before injection, which may introduce noise as the log grows and provides limited structure for relevance filtering.
+- Historical events are converted into plain text before injection, which may introduce noise as the log grows and provides limited structure for relevance filtering
-- Tool failures are surfaced to the agent, but the current implementation does not provide automatic retry or recovery strategies.
+- Tool failures are surfaced to the agent, but the current implementation does not provide automatic retry or recovery strategies
-- The agent relies on external API calls, making operation subject to API availability, latency, and service interruptions.
+- The agent relies on external API calls, making operation subject to API availability, latency, and service interruptions

 ## Future Improvements
 - Introduce relevance-based filtering and summarisation for historical events